SNarlo/google-homepage/README.md

-This project's goal is to recreate an entire website using HTML and CSS
+This project's goal is to recreate an the Google homepage using HTML and CSS

 Skills:
     - HTML & CSS